-According to a recent study, “the impact of stress on assisted reproductive treatment (ART) outcome is still somewhat controversial.
+According to a 2018 study, “the impact of stress on assisted reproductive treatment (ART) outcome is still somewhat controversial.
 However, it is clear that psychological interventions for women with infertility have the potential to decrease anxiety and depression and may well lead to significantly higher pregnancy rates.”

 We know that stress influences reproductive hormones in both men and women.
 We also know that optimal hormone levels play a significant role in conception.

 Emotional stress in men may lead to a decrease in the hormones necessary to produce sperm.
 Ongoing stress may even negatively influence sperm count.
 Further, research has shown that pregnancy rates are lower when men suffer from severe depression.
 Depression sometimes follows stress.

 Depression or stress in men may also contribute to: